 Food Recall Services

 Food recalls are activities taken by a company to remove a product from the market.
 The recall may be initiated by the company or by the Food and Drug Administration (FDA).
 Meat and poultry are governed by the United States Department of Agriculture (USDA) or the Missouri Department of Agriculture (MDA).
 The purpose of the recall is to remove an adulterated or misbranded product from consumer access.
-To find out more about recalls, visit the Missouri Department of Health and Senior Services website at www.health.mo.gov or use the food safety widget located on this page to access current recall information.
+To find out more about recalls, visit the Missouri Department of Health and Senior Services website at www.health.mo.gov.

 For any questions, please contact the City of Jefferson Environmental Health Division (573) 634-6410.